jumbamathews/PitchHere/README.md

-# Pitch
+# PitchHere
+## A web application that lets users submit pitches based on different categories
+### June 22nd, 2018

 # Author
   **[Wanjiiru](https://github.com/wanjiiru)**

 ## Description
-  This is an application that allows a user to create a pitch depending on a certain c and add pitch content.
-A user can also be able to comment and vote on another users pitches.
+  This is an application that allows a user to create a pitch depending on a certain category and add pitch content.
+A user can also be able to comment and vote on another user's pitches.

 ## Installation Requirements
   Clone this repository and navigate to the folder.